ajhalili2006/RecapTime-TelegramBot/README.md

 your target folder.
 - The setup is finished!
 See [this documentation about pyTelegramBotAPI on GitHub](https://github.com/eternnoir/pyTelegramBotAPI#readme) on how to set up it.
 Please skip the installation steps, as this pyTelegramBotAPI is pre-loaded here.
+- When the code is upd

 ### Remixing Code

-You can configure your code whether you want, but don't forget to re
+You can configure your code whether you want, but don't forget to read